Famous Studios: Later period and sales of cartoon libraries

 Sam Buchwald died of a heart attack in 1951.
 Seymour Kneitel and Isadore Sparber became the production heads of the studio shortly afterward, and Dave Tendlar was promoted to director in 1953.

 The mid- and late-1950s brought a number of significant changes for Famous Studios.
 In 1955, Paramount sold most of its 1942–1950 shorts and cartoons (except for the Popeye and Superman shorts) to U.M. & M. TV Corporation for television distribution.
 The Popeye cartoons were acquired by Associated Artists Productions, and the Superman cartoons had already reverted to Superman's owners National Comics after the studio's film rights to the character had expired.
-On October 1, 1956, Famous Studios was downsized and reorganized.
-Paramount assumed full control of the studio, integrating it as a division named Paramount Cartoon Studios.
-Around the same time, Isadore Sparber was fired, leaving Seymour Kneitel in sole charge of the studio.
+On October 1, 1956, Famous Studios was downsized and reorganized again.
+Paramount assumed further control of the studio, integrating it as a division named Paramount Cartoon Studios.
+Around the same time, Isadore Sparber was fired alongside several employees (among them Dave Tendlar), leaving Seymour Kneitel in sole charge of the studio.
 In addition, because of studio budget cuts, the animation quality of the shorts began to drop sharply, eventually being reduced to limited animation by the end of the decade.
 Paramount also ceased using Technicolor by this time in favor of less expensive color processes.
-The last Famous Studios short to use Technicolor was Katnip's Big Day, the finale of the Herman and Katnip cartoon series.
+The last Famous Studios short to use Technicolor was Katnip's Big Day, the final entry of the Herman and Katnip cartoon series.
 Despite the studio submitting some of their shorts for Academy Award consideration, none received a nomination.

 Paramount sold its 1950–59 cartoon film library and the rights to its established characters to Harvey Comics in 1959.
 Paramount's attempts at creating replacement characters, among them Jeepers and Creepers and The Cat, proved unsuccessful.
 Nonetheless, television animation production outsourced from King Features and Harvey Films brought the company additional income.
 Ironically, these arrangements had Paramount working on new television cartoons starring Casper, whom they had originally created, and Popeye and Little Lulu, characters they had previously licensed for theatrical cartoons.
 In the case of King Features' Popeye and King Features Trilogy TV cartoons, Paramount was one of several animation studios, among them Jack Kinney Productions and Rembrandt Films, to which King Features subcontracted production.
 The first of only two all-new Little Lulu cartoons after the character's 13-year hiatus off-screen, Alvin's Solo Flight, was released as part of the Noveltoons series in 1961, while twelve of the King Features Trilogy cartoons, starring characters such as Krazy Kat, Little Lulu, Beetle Bailey, and Snuffy Smith, were released theatrically by Paramount in 1962 under the title Comic Kings.
 In 1963, Paramount sold its pre-March 1962 cartoons to Harvey for one U.S. dollar, as part of a larger agreement to produce 26 new Casper cartoons for Harvey's The New Casper Cartoon Show for $78,000.